Beyonce Gives Surprise Rendition Of ‘When You Wish Upon A Star’ For ABC’s ‘Disney Family Singalong’

 “BEYONCÉ HAS BLESSED US!!” one fan tweeted.

-“IF BEYONCÉ PROMISES WE ARE GOING TO GET THRU THIS THEN WE ARE GOING TO GET THRU THIS!” another Beyonce supporter exclaimed.
+“IF BEYONCÉ PROMISES WE ARE GOING TO GET THRU THIS THEN WE ARE GOING TO GET THRU THIS!” another supporter exclaimed.

-Although her career spans two decades, Beyonce didn’t become a member of the Disney franchise until July 2019.
-The mother of three lent her voice to the CGI version of The Lion King, where she played Nala.
+Although her career spans two decades, Beyonce didn’t become a member of the Disney franchise until July of 2019.
+The mother-of-three lent her voice to the CGI version of The Lion King, where she played the adult Nala.
 In addition to taking on the role, Beyonce also curated and produced songs for the film, and shared footage of her putting the album together for an ABC special last year.

-Beyonce’s surprise performance comes weeks after many parts of the US were put on lockdown to prevent the spread of COVID-19.
+Beyonce’s surprise performance comes weeks after many parts of the U.S. were put on lockdown to prevent the spread of COVID-19.
 Unlike her multiple entertainment counterparts, the notoriously private star has refrained from her social media accounts to share how the quarantine has been affecting her and her family.

 While she hasn’t been interacting on social media, her husband, Jay-Z, recently teamed up with Rihanna to donate $2 million to COVID-19 relief.
 The money, which came from both artists’ foundations, is set to help support undocumented workers and the elderly and homeless population on New York and Los Angeles.